digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 If you choose lower resource limits, you may observe a lower latency, at the cost of lower throughput and commands getting rejected with the error code ``PARTICIPANT_BACKPRESSURE``.

+.. _size_of_connection_pools:

 **Size of connection pools.** Make sure that every node uses a connection pool to communicate with the database.
 This avoids the extra cost of creating a new connection on every database query.
-Canton chooses a suitable connection pool by default.
+Canton chooses a suitable connection pool by default, but for performance sensitive applications you may want to optimise.
 Configure the maximum number of connections such that the database is fully loaded, but not overloaded.
 Allocating too many database connections will lead to resource waste (each thread costs), context switching and contention on the database system, slowing the overall system down.
-You can notice this on the query latencies reported by canton going up.
+You can notice this on the query latencies reported by Canton going up (:ref:`check the trouble shooting guide<how_to_diagnose_slow_db_queries>`).

-Try to observe the ``db-storage.queue`` metrics.
-If they are large, then the system performance may benefit from tuning the number of database connections.
-Detailed instructions can be found in the Section :ref:`max_connection_settings`.
+Detailed instructions can also be found in the Section :ref:`max_connection_settings`.

+**Size of database task queue.** If you are seeing frequent ``RejectedExecutionExceptions`` when Canton queries the database, increase the size of the task queue, as described in Section :ref:`database_task_queue_full`.
+The rejection is otherwise harmless.
+It just points out that the database is overloaded.

+**Database Latency.** Ensure that the database latency is low.
+The higher the database latency, the lower the actual bandwidth and the lower the throughput of the system.

 **Throttling configuration for SequencerClient.**
 The ``SequencerClient`` is the component responsible for managing the connection of any member (participant,